DAM software: A buyer's guide for brand governance, compliance and content library management

 Frequently asked questions

-Why does the EU Data Act affect DAM platforms?
+2. What does the EU Data Act mean for DAM software?

-As of September 2025, the EU Data Act requires organisations in the EU to be able to export their data in structured, machine-readable formats, at no cost.
+As of September 2025, the EU Data Act requires organisations in the EU to be able to export their data in structured, machine-readable formats, at no cost, making it easier for organisations to move assets and their metadata between platforms.
 For DAM platforms, this means assets and associated metadata – including usage rights and consent information – must be accessible and transferable.

 The most important portable data includes assets, metadata, licence details and consent records.
 This information ensures assets can be used safely and compliantly outside the original system.